I Make My Pocket Money by Hijacking Domain Names

 Pim Roes with his cat.

 There’s a saying among expats in Hanoi: “Vietnam is the best party in the world, so long as you don’t question the party.”
-The threat of the hardline communist government raining down upon you with its iron fists is enough to ensure that most just keep their heads down and continue with their office jobs, sex tourism, animal abuse, or whatever it is that they're there to do.
+The threat of the hardline communist government raining down upon you with its iron fists is enough to ensure that most just keep their heads down and continue with their office jobs, sex tourism, animal abuse or whatever it is that they're there to do.

-That might not mean too much quite yet, but Pim has been quick to recognize the potential for grabbing websites and domain names using Unicode (those country-specific accents and characters, to you and me).
+That might not mean too much quite yet, but Pim has been quick to recognise the potential of grabbing websites and domain names using Unicode (those country-specific accents and characters, to you and me).
 So that when Unicodes inevitably take off (as Pim is adamant they will) and these companies want to register their domains with the characters they actually use in their names, they'll have to go through Pim first.

-VICE: Hi, Pim.
+VICE: Hi Pim.
 So how did this all come about?

 Pim Roes: Normally, if I read anything in the news about Google launching a new service or a new movie coming out, the first thing I’ll check is if the domain name is still available.
 I've done it before, too.
 When I heard that the new James Cameron film is going to be called The Informationist, I quickly snapped up www.the-informationist.com.

 Sometimes I do it for money, but it’s certain that if I don’t do it someone else will, and it’s likely to be lucrative.
 Sometimes they’ll threaten to sue you and then you have to decide if you want to ask for money or hand it over for free and avoid any legal trouble, so there isn’t much to lose.
 With Cốc Cốc, I heard about the company, checked if the domain name was available and then registered it for $8.
 In this case I didn’t really do it for money, I just saw that it was there and realised this would be potentially valuable – not necessarily in financial terms – so I took it.